chocolatey/choco/CONTRIBUTING.md

  * No unnecessary whitespace.
 Check for whitespace with `git diff --check` and `git diff --cached --check` before commit.
  * You can stage parts of a file for commit.

-A commit message should observe the following:
+A commit message should observe the following (based on ["A Note About Git Commit Messages"](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)):

   * The first line of the commit message should be a short description around 50 characters in length and be prefixed with the GitHub issue it refers to with parentheses surrounding that.
 If the GitHub issue is #25, you should have `(GH-25)` prefixed to the message.
   * If the commit is about documentation, the message should be prefixed with `(doc)`.
   * If it is a trivial commit or one of formatting/spaces fixes, it should be prefixed with `(maint)`.
   * After the subject, skip one line and fill out a body if the subject line is not informative enough.
+  * Sometimes you will find that even a tiny code change has a commit body that needs to be very detailed and make take more time to do than the actual change itself!
   * The body:
     * Should indent at `72` characters.
     * Explains more fully the reason(s) for the change and contrasts with previous behavior.
     * Uses present tense.
 "Fix" versus "Fixed".

 A good example of a commit message is as follows: